How Did My Password End Up in a Data Breach?

 What Does a Stolen Password Notification Mean?

 When you receive a stolen password notification, this means that one of your logins has shown up on the Dark Web.
 One of the companies you have an account with was likely breached.
 Sometimes, an organization will alert you to a data breach via email or text.
-However, occasionally, cybercriminals are able to steal data without an organization being any the wiser – which is why identity theft protection services can give you peace of mind.
+However, sometimes cybercriminals are able to steal data without an organization being any the wiser – which is why identity theft protection services can give you peace of mind.

 What Should I Do If My Password Has Appeared on the Dark Web?

 Depending on the type of account that has been compromised, there are a few things that you should do.
 First, change your password for the account as quickly as possible.
 Second, log in to your financial accounts and check that everything is as it should be.
+Look in your profile to make sure are contact information is current and correct, and look for transactions that you don’t recognize.
+If anything is incorrect or looks suspicious, then get in touch with your financial institution immediately.
+Even if nothing seems out of the ordinary, we recommend periodically checking your accounts.

 These steps will help to reduce the immediate impact of a data breach.
 There are also other things you can do that will help to prevent disruption from future data breaches:

 • Use a password system and/or password manager: You should have a unique password for every account you use.
-This way, if one of your accounts is breached, the others aren’t vulnerable.
+This way, if one of your accounts is breached, the others are less vulnerable.
 We know that remembering lots of passwords is near impossible.
 This is why we recommend you use a password system and/or password manager to simplify the process.

 Protect Yourself from Data Breaches